unitedstates/congressional-record/README.md

 (Make sure the x-bit is set on parser.py)

-`./parser.py`
+`./parse.py`

 ### Options
+- A positional argument can be provided with a single date to process in YYYY-MM-DD format.
+It will look in the Source file to see if it has been downloaded, if not it will download the file from fdsys.
+- '-f', '--infile': Input a singe file to process.
+If `-id` is provided it will take precedence.
+Interactive mode is disabled when parsing a single file.
 - `-id`, `--indir`: Input directory to parse.
-The.htm files in the dir will be processed.
 Front matter and other procedural text will not be processed.
 - `-od`, `--outdir`: Output directory for parsed files.
 Defaults to __parsed in the input directory.
 - `-l`, `--logdir`: Directory for logs to be written to.
 Defaults to __log in the input directory.
 - '--interactive': Interactive mode: Step through files and choose which to parse.
-- A positional argument can be provided with a single file to process, rather than iterating through a directory, but if `-id` is provided it will take precedence.
-Interactive mode is disabled when parsing a single file.

 ### Examples

-Use --FindFileForMe with a day in yyyy-mm-dd format to extract records for that day.
+Use parse.py and the day

 Alternatively, find .htm files of the congressional record from [FDsys](http://www.gpo.gov/fdsys/browse/collection.action?collectionCode=CREC).
 When you find the day you are interested in, click on it and choose the "More" link.
 Then, download the Zip file.

 ```
 $ ./parser.py -h

-usage: parser.py [-h] [-id INDIR] [-od OUTDIR] [-l LOGDIR] [--interactive]
+usage: parser.py [-h] [-id INDIR] [-od OUTDIR] [-l LOGDIR] [--interactive] [-f FILE]
-                 [infile]
+                 [findfiles]

 Parse arguments for the Congressional Record Parser

 positional arguments:
-  infile                The file to parse
+  findfiles             Choose a date (yyyy-mm-dd) to download and parse record.
+                        Files will be saved to the source folder.
+If the records
+                        already exist in the source folder, existing download will
+                        be parsed again.

 optional arguments:
   -h, --help            show this help message and exit
+  -f, --infile          gives a particular file to parse
   -id INDIR, --indir INDIR
                         An entire directory to traverse and parse, can replace
                         infile